-List of acronyms 4 Foreword by the Executive Director 7 Mission statement 9 I. General context 13 II.
-Multi-annual programming 2024-2026 16 Multi-annual work programme 2024-2026 Structure of the multi-annual programme 2024-2026 Content of the multi-annual programme 2024-2026 18 Human and financial resources - outlook for the years 2024 - 2026 34 Overview of the past and current situation 34 Outlook for the years 2024 - 2026 35 Resource programming for the years 2024 - 2026 36 Strategy for achieving efficiency gains 37 Negative priorities / decrease of existing tasks 38 III.
-Annual Work programme 2024 39 Executive summary Activities 41 barriers to the free movement of people and go by rail, assets can be reused throughout Europe Strategic statement 2 - Rail will become the backbone that supports an vironmentally sustainable multimodal transport tem and will be favoured as a transport mode by new generations 41 sys- the Strategic statement 3 - Rail traffic will become seamless and MaaS (Mobas a Service) and LaaS (Logistic as a Service) wil ensured, including multi-leg ticketing Strategic statement 4 - Rail will be an increasingly safe and secure mod ll be 47 transport for its users and workers Strategic statement 5 - Rail will be resilient and agile in responding to er gency situations Strategic statement 6 - Rail will become increasingly economically comp tive as a mode and as a sector Strategic statement 7 - The EU will become the global reference for rail ERA authorisations will be globally recognised Strategic statement 8 - The Agency will ensure an effective and efficient of ernance of its portfolio of activities in order to offer best value for money to citizens and business in EU r the Strategic statement 9 - The Agency will ensure a performant working eronment, based on high-quality motivated human resources and a collaborative behaviour.
+Foreword5 I. List of acronyms II.
+Mission statement V. General Context / .
+Multi-annual programming 2025-2027 A. Structure of the multiannual programme 2025-202714 В. Content of the multiannual programme 2025-202715 B.1.
+Strategic statement 1: There will no longer be any technical and operational barriers to the free movement of people and goods by rail, assets can be reused throughout Europe B.2.
+Strategic statement 2 & 3: Rail will become the backbone that supports an environmentally sustainable multimodal transport system and will be favoured as a transport mode by the new generation; rail traffic will become seamless and MaaS (Mobility as a Service) and LaaS (Logistic as a Service) will be ensured, including multi-leg ticketing B.3.
+Strategic statement 4: Rail will be an increasingly safe and secure mode of transport for its users and workers B.4.
+Strategic statement 5: Rail will be resilient and agile in responding to emergency situations 25 B.5.
+Strategic statement 6: Rail will become increasingly economically competitive as a mode and as a sector B.6.
+Strategic Statement 7: The EU will become the global reference for rail and ERA authorisations will be globally recognised B.7.
+Strategic statement 8: The Agency will ensure an effective and efficient governance of its portfolio of activities in order to offer the best value for money to citizens and business in the EU B.8.
+Strategic statement 9: The Agency will ensure a performant working environment, based on high-quality motivated human resources and a collaborative behaviour C. Human and financial resources - outlook for the years 2025-2027 31 C.1.
+Overview of the past and current situation C.2.
+Outlook for the years 2025 - 2027 C.3.
+Resource programming for the years 2025 - 2027 C.4.
+Strategy for achieving efficiency gains C.5.
+Negative priorities / decrease of existing tasks / I. Annual Work programme 2025 A. .
+Executive summary В. Activities B.1.
+Strategic statement 1 - There will no longer be any technical and operational barriers to the free movement of people and goods by rail, assets can be reused throughout Europe B.2.
+Strategic statement 2 & 3: Rail will become the backbone that supports an environmentally sustainable multimodal transport system and will be favoured as a transport mode by the new generation; rail traffic will become seamless and MaaS (Mobility as a Service) and LaaS (Logistic as a Service) will be ensured, including multi-leg ticketing